 And basically we had to interview folks informally and just get some information on what their needs are and how things can be improved.

 Among other things as well.

-So anyway, I remember visiting the last house with the chick who was running this NGO and another American woman about my age at the time.
+So anyway, I remember visiting the last house of an older woman with the chick who was running this NGO and another American woman about my age at the time.